MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### and

 Check whether all expressions are true.
-Return true when all expressions are true, or return false when at least one expression is false.
+Return `true` if all expressions are true, or return `false` if at least one expression is false.

 ```
 and(<expression1>, <expression2>, ...)